-A listing of clothing-optional hot springs in California where you can soak freely without a swimsuit.
-Nudity is common at many public hot pools like Deep Creek, Travertine and Wild Willy’s.
+Welcome to the most complete listing of clothing-optional hot springs in California – where you can soak freely without a swimsuit.
+Nudity is common at many public hot springs like Deep Creek, Travertine and Wild Willy’s.
 Soaking in your birthday suit can be quite liberating, as many hot springers prefer to participate sans suit.

 Nude Hot Springs – What You Need to Know